smpnet74/base-runme/base.md

 sudo apt update && sudo apt install glow
 ```

-Script to modify the mods configuration file to default to the perplexity API and llam31-large model and set the API key
+Script to modify the mods configuration file to default to the perplexity API and llam31-large model and set the API key.
+Before you execute this cell you need to run mods --settings so that the base configuration is written to disk.

 ```sh
 #!/bin/bash